-Styled Wedding Sessions give brides a second chance at memories.
+Styled wedding session gives brides a second chance at memories.

-Once I realized I wanted to shoot weddings, I kinda panicked.
-How do you shoot weddings when you've only ever done a few; and by a few I mean the kind that you wouldn't exactly want to publish the images on your site.
-Sorry cousin, the Halloween wedding was amazing, and seriously one of the most fun wedding themes of all time, but not exactly the vision I had in mind when I set out to photograph weddings (still love ya!)
-But, in all seriousness, I decided to start where a lot of photographers start out - and that's with a styled session.
-If you aren't familiar with the term, styled session - it's basically when you shoot models wearing wedding attire.
-Now a styled session can be deeply involved - complete with table set-ups, held at a venue, etc. but I wanted the core of my styled session to FEEL genuine.
-I did connect with an amazing Make-up artist who donated her time and expertise and that’s Make-up by Victoria.
-Victoria Ronan is nothing short of amazing.
-She’s got a gorgeous in-home studio (and seriously she has a knack for home design).
-She’s my go-to gal when people want recommendations; I could seriously chat with her for hours!
-So once she was involved, a bride recommended an incredible hairstylist, Krystine.
-Krystine Vincent is just as cute and friendly as the day is long and I’ve called on her once or twice since this styled session since I loved her work! (sidenote: she’s a busy stylist!)
-Last was flowers and, confession – I did most of them with the exception of one that was donated by Days of May Florals who gave us a gorgeous orange wildflower bouquet (below) to use.
-All in all, anyone can model for a styled session, but I wanted to know that if I was devoting this many hours to something that it would MEAN something to someone (other than just photos for my portfolio) After all, do you know how hard it is to find guys to willingly put on a Tuxedo in August?
+Once I realized I didn't fear weddings and had a strong desire to shoot them, I kind of panicked!
+How do you shoot weddings when you've only ever shot a few?
+And by a few I mean the kind that I wasn't comfortable posting pictures of on my site.
+Sorry dear cousin, the Halloween wedding was amazing, (and seriously one of the most fun), but not exactly the vision I had in mind.
+With that, I decided to start where a lot of photographers start out - and that's with a styled session.
+If you aren't familiar with the term styled session, it's basically when you shoot models in a controlled environment.
+In theory the images look like a real wedding, but in reality, it's SO utterly different from shooting an actual wedding!
+However, there is an art to posing people, so it was a good start for me.
+Styled sessions can be deeply involved - complete with table set-ups, held at a venue, bringing in hoards of vendors, and highly posed and controlled.
+However, I knew I wanted the core of my styled session to FEEL genuine, so that meant hair and makeup, and REAL couples.
+With that in mind, I was off to plan it!
+I immediately made a friendly connection with an amazing make-up artist, Victoria Ronan.
+Victoria offered an extremely fair price for the project and brought her obvious talent and expertise!
+What I loved most was that I felt like I was with an old friend!
+I don't always expect those types of interactions, but if I'm being honest, it's my favorite thing!
+Victoria has a gorgeous in-home studio (and seriously she has a knack for home design).
+She’s on my very short list when people want recommendations.
+So, once make-up was checked off the list, it was on to hair.
+I wanted to create a vision of the brides having the same level of detail and professionalism they'd have on their actual wedding day.
+On a raving recommendation, we found Krystine.
+Krystine Vincent is just as cute and friendly as the day is long, and I’ve called on her once or twice since this styled session.
+I just love her work! (sidenote: she’s extremely busy!)
+Last was flowers and, confession – I did most of them, with the exception of one that was donated by Days of May Florals who gave us a gorgeous orange wildflower bouquet (below) to use.
+The other were bouquets that I handmade!
+Many moons ago I spent tireless hours working for a quaint little flower shop on the west coast so I learned a thing or two along the way!
+All in all, anyone could have model for a styled session, but I wanted to know that if I was devoting this many hours to something that it would MEAN something to someone (other than just photos for my portfolio).
+Plus, do you know how hard it is to find guys to willingly put on a Tuxedo in August?
 So I searched for couples by posting a model call to my facebook page.

 Krystine Vincent, Hair Stylist at Morgan and Gerard Salon, Left.